yasinkuyu/keyword-monitor/README.md

 ## Contributing

-Thank you for considering contributing to the Keyword Position Tracking application!
+Thank you for considering contributing to the Keyword Monitor application!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## License

-The Keyword Position Tracking application is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Keyword Monitor application is open-sourced software licensed under the [License](https://github.com/yasinkuyu/keyword-monitor/blob/keyword-monitor/LICENSE.md).